NiteOwl1960/Walbots/README.md

 Uploading is easy.
 Downloading is tricky if you don't know the ins and outs of Github.
 (I'm a newb, myself.)

-I download most individual files by clicking on the filename, which takes you to a web page about that file.
+I download most individual binary files by clicking on the filename, which takes you to a web page about that file.
 There is often a button labeled "Raw".
 If you click it, the page asks your browswer to load and display that file, which doesn't make sense for most "binary" files.
 But if you "right click" or "control click" that button, you'll get a popup menu which lets you "Download Linked File" to download that file to your own disk.
 Some web browsers will present other useful options in that menu, like sharing that file with AirDrop.

+Some files, like PNG files or text files, can be viewed directly in the browser simply by clicking the filename.

 Note that the club does have its own Discord channel with several subchannels for meeting notes, etc.